-When diving into content performance, the team at Dash Hudson have always been proponents of content segmentation, and our community of marketers has backed that up with Content Segmentation Boards being one of their favorite tools.
+It can be difficult to figure out how to measure content success, When diving into content performance, the team at Dash Hudson has always been proponents of content segmentation, and our community of marketers has backed that up with Boards being one of their favorite tools.
 Content segmentation is crucial when it comes to measurement, and even more so when looking at effectiveness.
-Because video views are part of the calculation, this typically leads to lower effectiveness rates for photos and higher rates for videos — which you’ll see in action in the benchmarks below.
+Because video views are part of the calculation, this typically leads to lower Effectiveness Rates for photos and higher rates for videos — which you’ll see in action in the benchmarks below.
 By always segmenting photo and video effectiveness, you are comparing apples to apples and can set more accurate goals.

 When incorporating a new metric, it’s important to have context on both where your brand is currently sitting, and benchmarks for how your specific industry performs on social.
-Industries like Beauty, which was an early adopter of video, or media and publishing whose messaging lends itself well to video, will have higher video effectiveness rates (see below).
+Industries like Beauty, which was an early adopter of video, or media and publishing whose messaging lends itself well to video, will have higher video Effectiveness Rates (see below).
 While Fashion and Retail’s overall numbers are a bit lower for both photo and video, that should be taken into account when setting goals and judging the success of content.
-Ensure that you’re viewing your effectiveness numbers in not only the context of your industry performance, but also the way the numbers are trending.
+Ensure you view your effectiveness numbers in not only the context of your industry performance, but also the way the numbers are trending.

 Ex: If you’re noticing a 0.75% drop in effectiveness over the last quarter but your industry as a whole saw a 1.5% drop, that will be essential information to provide during your quarterly reporting.

-We looked at the average effectiveness rate for each month during Q4 of 2020 and Q1 of 2021 to identify industry trends for photo and video performance.
-These highlight six key industries: Fashion, Retail, DTC, Media & Publishing, Beauty, and Home.
-An effectiveness rate of 4-5% for photos and 25-30% for videos, appears to be the general performance range that marketers should aim to hit with some fluctuation depending on your specific industry.
+We looked at the average Effectiveness Rate for each month during Q4 of 2020 and Q1 of 2021 to identify industry trends for photo and video performance.
+These highlight nine key industries: Fashion, Retail, DTC, Media & Publishing, Beauty, Home, Food & Beverage, and CPG.
+An Effectiveness Rate of 3-5% for photos and 18-19% for videos, appears to be the general performance range that marketers should aim to hit, with some fluctuation depending on your specific industry.

-The effectiveness rate is a powerful metric that keeps up with the demanding nature of content measurement in 2021.
-For brands who are, or planning to incorporate video into their strategy, the effectiveness rate will quickly become your best friend.
-Segment your photos and videos and keep track of industry benchmarks to properly gauge your brand’s performance and set better, more well-informed goals.
-Happy reporting!
+The Effectiveness Rate is a powerful metric that keeps up with the demanding nature of content measurement in 2023.
+For brands who are, or planning to incorporate video into their strategy, the Effectiveness Rate will quickly become your best friend.
+Use content segmentation for your best-performing photos and videos and keep track of industry benchmarks to properly gauge your brand’s performance and set better, more well-informed goals.